CHAPTER 1: PRESOCRATIC PHILOSOPHY

 It’s one thing to account for the composition of rocks and other inanimate objects in terms of material atoms clumped together.
 However, Leucippus and Democritus argue that everything in the universe is composed of the material stuff of atoms, including conscious human beings; there are no non-physical spirits or souls, or gods.
-In philosophy this is a position called materialism—only material things exist—and the challenge of materialism is to explain how and conscious thought in humans can be a purely material thing.
+In philosophy this is a position called materialism—only material things exist—and the challenge of materialism is to explain how conscious thought in humans can be a purely material thing.
 Throughout much of history, philosophers argued that this was impossible, and that human thought could only take place in a non-physical soul or spirit.
 After all, conscious thoughts do not seem to be the kinds of things that take up physical space.
 They are not like three-dimensional rocks and trees.
-However, the atomists argued that conscious thoughts are indeed material, very much like rocks and trees.
+But the atomists argued that conscious thoughts are indeed material, very much like rocks and trees.

 While minds are material, they are rather unique material things, and the Atomists explained them with two special kinds of atoms: fire-atoms and image-particles.
 First, human minds are composed of fire-atoms that are distributed throughout the human body; think of them as a type of perceptual tissue, sort of like the role that today we give neurons.
 Second, all visible objects emit tiny image-particles which fly off in all directions.
 (The concept of the image-particle is often translated “idols” from the Greek word eidola which Democritus used).
 With the thickness of only one atom, the image-flakes preserve the shape of the original object.
 A rock, for example, continually sheds image-flakes, which have the shape of the rock itself.
-I mentally perceive the rock, then, when the image-flakes strike my eye and excites my fire-atoms.
+I mentally perceive the rock, then, when the image-flakes strike my eye and excite my fire-atoms.
 One early philosopher describes this aspect of the atomist theory here: